Skip to content

 • Settings don’t save

-This is very common after updates, and in some cases the same corrupted data can also make an app crash immediately after opening.
+This is very common after updates, and in some cases the same corrupted data can also make the app crash immediately after opening.

 • Delete the app